 STEM concepts (Science, Technology, Engineering, and Math) are well integrated into Sanford’s curriculum in all divisions.
 Exploring STEM-related concepts allows students to use their imaginations and creativity to build, invent, and make, all while applying the design process and their critical thinking skills.
 Sanford provides the tools and resources to weave these activities into student learning.
 Our Pirnie STEM lab is a dedicated, fully equipped space for STEM programs and activities.
 In addition, our lower and middle school provide makerspaces that have an array of tools where students come together to plan, tinker, investigate, improve, and collaborate to create projects using the engineering design process methodology in a safe environment.

-Every teacher works to ensure students can apply their learning to creatively solve problems and effectively collaborate with their peers.
+Every teacher works to ensure students can apply their learning to creatively solve problems and effectively collaborate with their peers by being involved in engaging authentic experiences.
 Technology electives and other STEM classes regularly meet in the spaces to use their many resources which include 3D printers, a variety of devices, tools, materials, and new technologies that are added to keep abreast of emerging trends.

 Every child can solve a problem by designing and creating.

 To be successful in our digital world, students need to know how to use technology to learn, communicate, present information and data, solve problems, complete projects, and to do all of this effectively and efficiently.
 Each division uses a wide variety of technology in age-appropriate, task-appropriate ways to prepare them for success.

 At Sanford’s Lower School makerspace, we instill an excitement for learning by using a hands-on creative process.
 We achieve this through collaboration between the library, technology, and science classes.
 Students are exposed to a variety of resources to help foster a creative process to develop their problem-based learning projects.